 The building identifications are in an on-line exhibit from the University Library, where there is a black and white photo that has a remarkably similar view — it might have even been the source material for Detroit Publishing Company’s postcard.
 Unfortunately, the citation in the catalog is not terribly descriptive, nor does it have a date, and I haven’t had a chance to do further research: The Bancroft Library, UARC picture 300:18.
 (Some questions arise: Who took the photo?
 Did Detroit ‘borrow’ or buy the image from another photographer and then hand color it for printing?)

-The exhibit says that the view is from the Conservatory (built 1891, now gone) across the Botanical Garden (moved far up the hill a while ago), to North Hall (erected 1873, now gone) and the Philosophy Building (erected 1898, now gone).
-In the distance are the Mechanical Arts building (called Mining or Civil Engineering on some old maps, erected 1879, now gone) and the Chemistry Building (erected 1891, now gone).
-Although not noted in the exhibit’s description, I am guessing that a little bit of Bacon Library (1878) is showing on the left side of North Hall.
+The exhibit says that the view is from the Conservatory (built 1891, now gone) across the Botanical Garden (moved far up the hill a while ago), to North Hall (erected 1873).
+Based on the historic maps described below, my guess is the buildings to the left of North Hall are a sliver of Bacon Library (1878), East Hall (1898), Civil Engineering (a.k.a.
+Mining, 1879), and Anatomy.
 I’ve added these identifications to the next picture.

 Historic Campus Maps